Antelope-Memento/antelope_memento/README.md

 Memento needs one or two EOSIO state history feeds.
-It uses [Chronicle](https://github.com/EOSChronicleProject/eos-chronicle) softeare for decoding the state history.
+It uses [Chronicle](https://github.com/EOSChronicleProject/eos-chronicle) software for decoding the state history.

 Installation
 ------------